Oitomi teapots and kettles (history, manufacture, use and care).

 Hard-working Oitomi worker smoothing a teapot before it goes into the kiln for rust prevention.

-Oitomi Table of information
+Oitomi Table Of information

 Origins Oitomi makes their cast-iron products in the Iwate prefecture.